-Sacred Passage – Herbs at End of Life
+Sacred Passage – Herb Allies for End of Life

 Our culture’s glorification of youth discourages healthy discourse around death, and often leaves us ill-equipped to address the complexities of end of life, when our own family faces loss or when it touches our herbal practice.
 This class will explore how we, as herbalists, can better support our loved ones during the end of life process.
 We will discuss physical and emotional care of the dying and the surviving family and friends, the art of holding sacred space while protecting our energy and practical strategies of providing support and care.
 Herbal allies and holistic tools will be highlighted as part of a framework for bringing beauty and grace to the last season of life.

 4 CEUs are available to Massage Therapists, Dietitians, Nurses & Midwives in the state of Florida through CE Broker for students who successfully complete the course through attendance and submission of assignments.
+To add CEU credits to your enrollment, click here.
 An additional $15 educational credit processing fee will apply.

 Please review this link for our school’s tuition and cancellation policies.